mxjp/rvx/docs/reference/advanced-topics/external-mutations.md

 	```

 ### `class`
-When any signal used in the `class` attribute is updated, all classes are overwritten.
-This also removes other classes that have been added manually.
+When any signal used in the `class` attribute is updated, only the affected tokens are added or removed.

-In the example below, updating `someSignal` will restore `"foo"`, remove `"bar"` and set, whatever is in `someSignal`:
+In the example below, updating `someSignal` has no effect on other tokens.

 === "JSX"
 	```jsx